Dace617/FGModlistsKB/CraftingRecipes.md

 Again we have a Keyword section.
 Very similar to the weapon keywords but there are a few specific to the armour records.
 In this case we've got a material keyword, and 3 Jewelery keywords that makes mods looking for these keywords think this item is jewelry, from the ArmorJewlery Keyword, and the VendorItemJewelery keyword, which means vendors that buy and sell jewelery would accept this item. and the JeweleryExpensive keyword, which means it's... well expensive.
 This last keyword would be important if you were raising or reducing the value of the item. you may want to add or remove this keyword as necessary.

 And lastly we have the ClothingCirclet keyword, for a circlet this is fine, if you were modifying the armour type for an item though you might want to change this so that a later mod or the base game looking for this keyword doesn't do strange things like remove it's armour rating etc.

+There's no strict rules on an item needing Keywords, but if a mod feature is not functioning correctly on an item Keywords are a good first place to check.

 ![image](https://user-images.githubusercontent.com/38520983/157350771-2f402adc-acc6-420d-9370-0f05eb426a24.png)